Exit Search

 September 14, 2020

-Japan is world-renowned for its savoury cuisine, but its sweets are second to none
+It is a country world-renowned for its savoury cuisine, but Japanese desserts are second to none

-Here, five of the best sweets to try in Japan (and where to buy them so you can bring them home!).
+Here, five of the best Japanese desserts to try (and where to buy them so you can bring some home with you!).

 Zenzai

-A warm, dessert soup of red azuki beans with shiratama dango (rice flour dumplings), zenzai is a real winter warmer.
+A warm, dessert soup of red adzuki beans (a type of mung bean) with shiratama dango (rice flour dumplings), zenzai is a real winter warmer.
 The dish is believed to have come from the region of Izumo and has since spread to other parts of the country, where each area has developed its own variation.
 Zenzai is commonly on the menu at teahouses and usually comes with a mug of green tea to balance out the sweetness.
-Strange, yet delicious!
+A bit off tasting, yet delicious!

 Try it at: